AcalaNetwork/acala-wiki/karura/developer-guide/homa-light-api.md

 ### Get Minting fee per one operation

-returns the amount of fee that users pay per one staking operation, no matter how big is the stake.
+Returns the amount of fee that users pay per one staking operation, no matter how big is the stake.

 ```typescript=